 So, come peer into the world of wordsmithing, and get a glimpse into new lives.
 Witness their risk, listen to their stories, and be inspired to delve into your own.

 Gigi RosenbergGigi Rosenberg is an author and a coach to artists and entrepreneurs.
 Her essays and articles have been published by Psychology Today, Seal Press and Poets & Writers.
 She’s been a guest commentator on Oregon Public Broadcasting and performed her dramatic monologues at Seattle’s On The Boards.
 In 2010, she wrote The Artist’s Guide to Grant Writing (Watson-Guptill) to ensure that every moment an artist spends writing a grant application pushes her art further into the world.
-She’s Editor of Professional Artist, an award-winning business magazine for visual artists with 20,000 subscribers, and a board member at the Independent Publishing Resource Center in Portland, Oregon.
+Previously one of the best book editors Canada had, she’s now Editor of Professional Artist, an award-winning business magazine for visual artists with 20,000 subscribers, and a board member at the Independent Publishing Resource Center in Portland, Oregon.
 Her current project is My Secret Father: a memoir.
 For the latest, visit gigirosenberg.com.

 Rachel Miller-HowardRachel grew up under the gray skies of Michigan.
 She attended Wesleyan University, where she studied anthropology.
 She lived in New Mexico, Antarctica, and Alaska before being called to the atmospheric familiarity of Portland.
 These days, she works on education documentaries for Dawson Media Group, and writes haiku from mountainside campsites in her space time.
 She’s passionate about fried foods, static radio on endless road trips, and jumping into mysterious bodies of water.